-The Example Database described in this document was introduced with Mimer SQL 9.
-It is optionally created during the Mimer SQL installation process or by executing the
+The Example Database described in this document is optionally created during the Mimer SQL installation process, or by executing the

 The main objective of the Example Database is to provide a teaching aid, both in the classroom and as the basis for examples in the manuals.
 As such it is not a total solution, although most of the data definition (DDL) statements are complete; it is intended that course work will add functionality.
 The PSM routines incorporate examples of search techniques that, hopefully, will give the student/reader ideas on options when performing searches on large databases.